Type 64 MAT

 The Type 64 MAT (Note: MAT is defined as Missile, Anti Tank) (64式対戦車誘導弾, Roku yon-shiki tai-sensha yūdō-dan) is a Japanese wire-guided anti-tank missile developed during the late 1950s.
-The missile is a broadly similar to the Swiss/German Cobra and the 9M14 Malyutka.
 Within the JGSDF, it is also known as 64MAT and KAM-3.

 History

 Development of the missile began in 1957, and was adopted as standard equipment for the Japanese Ground Self-Defense Forces with the official designation Type 64 ATM in 1964.
 Kawasaki Heavy Industries had been responsible for manufacturing the Type 64.